bgbraga/homeassistant-apsystems/info.md

 * collects power (W) and energy (KWH) every 5 minutes.
 There is also a sensor for daily total and max power.
 * extract data from apsystemsema.com web portal instead of hack the ECU connection
 * supports any kind of ASsystems inverter or ECU
-* pauses from sunset to sunrise to handle inverter logging going offline at night
+* if enabled, pauses from sunset to sunrise (basically when there no sun)
 * have a cache system to avoid individual sensors request the same data to apsystemsema.com.
 It is a great feature for I/O (HTTP) performance.
 * there is a date sensor to identify exactly date/time refers each sensor data